 The policy applies to the procurement of all goods and services made on behalf of RECO.

-4. Legal and Policy Context
+4. Legal and policy context

 The policy is to be interpreted in line with the legal and policy framework, with the intention of adhering to relevant law and policy, including but not limited to: